This post is by OYS writer Alexis from Trading Cardio for Cosmos.

 6. Low fat or Fat free Cheese or Butter.

-I love me some butter and I really love me some cheese.
-Blue, feta, cheddar, Swiss… Goat, Brie, mozzarella… Put cheese on pretty much anything and I’m in.
-So because my love for cheese is real, true love and I know it’s going to last forever, I know I need to learn how to eat it in moderation.
+I love me some butter, and I really love some cheese.
+Blue, feta, cheddar, Swiss… Goat, Brie, mozzarella… Put cheese on pretty much anything, and I’m in.
+So because my love for cheese is real, true love, and I know it’s going to last forever, I know I need to learn how to eat it in moderation.
 I also know if I can’t just have one portion, I need to learn how to balance that cheesy goodness with lighter meals throughout the day.
-So rather than substitute the low fat cheese I do not love, I’m learning how to eat the cheese I love more sensibly.
+So rather than substitute the low-fat cheese I do not love, I’m learning how to eat the cheese I love more sensibly.

 7. Drive-Thru Meals.

-This is a bit of a controversy, because many chains offer healthy alternatives at their restaurants now, and they’re no better or worse than what you make at home.
-But, this grab-n-go eating forces us to eat mindlessly while we drive, feed a kiddo and negotiate traffic.
-We don’t get to savor and truly enjoy our meal, and I derive so much satisfaction from sitting down, taking a minute to breathe and really enjoying my meal.
+This is a bit of a controversy because many chains now offer healthy alternatives at their restaurants, and they’re no better or worse than what you make at home.
+But, this grab-n-go eating forces us to eat mindlessly while we drive, feed kiddo, and negotiate traffic.
+We don’t get to savor and truly enjoy our meal, and I derive so much satisfaction from sitting down, taking a minute to breathe, and really enjoying my meal.

 8. “Fake” Sugar.

 I know, I know, you were expecting this too.
 But it’s true, these artificial sweeteners have tons of chemicals, tons of preservatives and can actually slow, yes slow, your weight loss.
-I grew up in a house with pink, a little blue and than yellow packets, and I can tell you, I don’t miss them today.
-I choose stronger coffee, ice my coffee and sometimes use great half and half in my coffee, which is worth the calories/points and totally enhances, not masks, the flavor of the beans.
+I grew up in a house with pink, a little blue, and then yellow packets, and I can tell you, I don’t miss them today.
+I choose stronger coffee, ice my coffee, and sometimes use great half and half in my coffee, which is worth the calories/points and totally enhances, not masks, the flavor of the beans.

 9. Anything that doesn’t taste as good as it looks.

 We have a cake at least once a month in my office.
 Someone gets married, someone has a birthday, someone retires.
 So it seems like there is always cake in our breakroom.
-And while sometimes the cake is worth taking a bite (see: cannoli cream), most of the time the cake is day-old, too sugary and just not delicious.
-It is in these moments that I honestly say “No, thank you!” and not feel bad about saving my intake for things that taste as great as they look!
+And while sometimes the cake is worth taking a bite (see: cannoli cream), most of the time the cake is day-old, too sugary, and just not delicious.
+In these moments, I honestly say “No, thank you!” and do not feel bad about saving my intake for things that taste as great as they look!

 What do you think?
 Did you incorporate everything you ate before into your new menus, or did you eliminate certain foods to aid your weight loss?
 Share your thoughts in the comments below!